-This time the boarders were separated into two groups.
-The Year 12s, along with first-time or less experienced Year 13s, went with the instructors as before.
-I was given the opportunity to go off with a couple of the other more competent boarders.
+I joined the same trip the following year, but decided to become a little more involved in the sport, purchasing my own boots and clothing, but still using a rental board.
+This year, I was given the opportunity to ride with the more competent boarders.
 We ran some very challenging routes, managed a lot of off-piste boarding, and even got ourselves to the jump park for a day or two.

 The following October, Xscape opened another retail centre in Castleford, complete with real ski slope!
 The run is short but provides enough interest for boarders, and occasionally has jumps open.
-A few of us took it upon ourselves to go along during the Christmas holidays of my first year.
+A few of us took it upon ourselves to go along during the Christmas holidays of my first year of university.

-I used this board, with original bindings, for five seasons between 2006 and 2011 (missing only 2009).
-It survived incredibly well for the price, only requiring a service at the beginning of each season.
-However 2012 demanded an entirely new set-up.
+By my third year, I had joined the university snowboarding club.
+I decided to purchase my own board and bindings too.
+I used this board for five seasons between 2006 and 2011 (missing only 2009).
+It survived incredibly well, only requiring a small service each season.